Fighting Money Laundering with Statistics and Machine Learning

 \subsection{Unsupervised Suspicious Behavior Flagging}

 Larik and Haider \cite{Larik2011} flag transactions with a combination of principal component analysis and $K$-means.
 Given data on approximately 8.2 million transactions, the authors first seek to cluster clients.
 To this end, principal component analysis \cite{Jolliffe2002} is applied to client features $\mathbf{x}_c\in \mathbb{R}^d$, $c=1,...,n$.
 The method seeks lower-dimensional, linear transformations $\mathbf{z}_c\in \mathbb{R}^q$, $q<d$, that preserve the greatest amount of variance.
 Let $\mathbf{S}$ denote the data covariance matrix.
-The first coordinate of $\mathbf{z}_c$, called the first principal component, is then given by $\mathbf{u}_{1}^T\mathbf{x}_c$ where $\mathbf{u}_{1}\in\mathbb{R}^d$ is determined by

-By analog, the $j$'th principal component is given by $\mathbf{u}_{j}^T\mathbf{x}_c$ where $\mathbf{u}_{j}\in\mathbb{R}^d$ maximizes $\mathbf{u}_{j}^{T}\mathbf{S}\mathbf{u}_{j}$ subject to $\mathbf{u}_{j}^T\mathbf{u}_{j}= 1$ and orthogonality with the previous principal components $h=1,\dots,j-1$.
+The first coordinate of $\mathbf{z}_c$, called the first principal component, is then given by $\mathbf{u}_{1}^T\mathbf{x}_c$ where the principal direction $\mathbf{u}_{1}\in\mathbb{R}^d$ is determined by \\ By analogy, the $j$'th principal component is given by $\mathbf{u}_{j}^T\mathbf{x}_c$ where $\mathbf{u}_{j}\in\mathbb{R}^d$ maximizes $\mathbf{u}_{j}^{T}\mathbf{S}\mathbf{u}_{j}$ subject to $\mathbf{u}_{j}^T\mathbf{u}_{j}= 1$ and orthogonality with the previous principal components $h=1,\dots,j-1$.
 Principal components are commonly obtained by the eigenvectors of $\mathbf{S}$ corresponding to maximal eigenvalues.
 Next, the authors use a modified version of $K$-means to cluster $\mathbf{z}_c, \: c=1,\dots,n$.
 The modification introduces a parameter to control the maximum distance between an observation and the mean of its assigned cluster.
 A hand-crafted risk index is then used to score and flag incoming transactions.
 The index compares the sizes and frequencies of transactions within assigned client clusters.
 As no labels are available, evaluation is limited.